Irma now a Category 3 hurricane

-In its 11 a.m.
-Saturday update, the National Hurricane Center said Hurricane Irma has weakened a bit to a Category 3 storm as it lashes Cuba.
+In its early afternoon update on Saturday, the National Hurricane Center said Hurricane Irma is a Category 3 storm with winds of 125 mph

 Irma has the potential to strengthen again as it goes over the warm waters towards southwest Florida.